Takomochi/Cyclistic_Analysis/README.md

-# Cyclistic_Analysis
+# Google Data Analytics Certification Case Study
- How does a bike-share navigate speedy success?
+  ## Bike-Share Analysis - How does a bike-share navigate speedy success?